Sachin-Kahandal/bselib/README.md

 ## Introduction

-bselib is a library for collecting real-time data from Bombay Stock Exchange (India) and historical data from some other sites.
-It can be used in various types of projects which require getting live quotes, historical data at some extent, corporate news and their actions, ratios, financial statements, credit reports and analysis for projects like portfolio management, stocks simulator and data analysis.
+bselib is a library that collects real-time data from Bombay Stock Exchange (India) and historical data from some other sites.
+It can be used in various types of projects which require getting live quotes, historical data at some extent, corporate news and their actions, ratios, financial statements, credit reports and analysis.
+Stock simulator and Portfolio management for an example

-The data is as accurate as provided on the [BSE website](m.bseindia.com).
+The quote is as accurate as provided on the [BSE website](m.bseindia.com).

 > **Please do not use this application for production usage.
 It is best used for learning and building application for your own use.
 For commercial application you better buy a data service.**
 >